Ground-breaking public domain knowledge resource maps about the key national local building blocks of Scotland

 - Most importantly, how do you access them now – and in the future – so you can utilise them for the benefit of yourself / organisation / community / project?

-In our experience however these basic questions are not as straightforward to answer as they should be, and the extra time & energy needlessly wasted by individuals, organisations & communities in the process of trying could be better spent actually utilising the knowledge to do what they need to do.
+In our experience however these basic questions are not as straightforward to answer as they should be, and the extra time & energy needlessly wasted by individuals, communities & organisations in the process of trying could be better spent actually utilising the knowledge to do what they need to do.

 ScotlandTheMap is a ground-breaking, national knowledge mapping project, virtually connecting general, geographic & specialised knowledge resources about all the ‘key national local building blocks’ of the nation, by visually connecting them in digital knowledge maps.
 This makes them easier to discover, re-locate, understand & utilise, which benefits resource users, creators, and the nation as a whole.
 The knowledge the maps contain are of…